 While event-based innovation, such as hack-a-thons, often yield impressive results, new ideas for improvement can occur to anyone in an organization, at any time.
 Many organizations don't include or communicate ongoing innovation as part of their strategic plans, which is a missed opportunity to signal senior leaders' support for everyone to get involved.
 There is a benefit to explicitly making it clear that innovation is not owned by any individual or department, and that it be understood as a legitimate part of every employee's regular work.
-Percent of Organizations Identified as Highly-Innovative

-Respondents from the highly innovative group were nearly 4x more likely to strongly agree that they see being innovative as part of their job.
+Respondents from the highly innovative group were more than 4x more likely to strongly agree that they see being innovative as part of their job.